croatech/smart_seeds/README.md

 # SmartSeeds
 Gem for auto-smart generating the seeds in Rails app.
-That defines type of each column in a model and generates random values for these fields.
+It defines type of each column in a model and generates random values for these fields.

 ## Usage